 Cover letters are extremely important for anyone wanting to land a dream job position.
 And graphic designers are no exception.
 If you want your resume and cover letter to be written to catch the eye of an HR manager or employer, you need to read this article.

 Most major job sites that assist you in job research will tell you to attach a cover letter when submitting a resume for a job that interests you.
-The purpose of a cover letter is to draw attention to your resume and to help you get an invitation for an interview.
+The purpose of a cover letter, or a motivation letter, is to draw attention to your resume and to help you get an invitation for an interview.

 Now that you are ready to create or edit your letter, there are a few things you should keep in mind.
 First, you should plan out the structure and content that you are going to put on paper.